pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** What is the difference between mongoose and mongodb?

-* **Your Answer:** mongodb is the actual database, whereas mongoose is a package for writing/reading to a database and methods for manipulating its content.
+* **Your Answer:** mongodb is the actual database and supporting application, whereas mongoose is a package for interacting with the database application with methods for manipulating its content.

 ---